bbauska/dom/node-properties.md

 </pre>

 <h3>More properties</h3>
-DOM elements also have additional properties, in particular those that depend on the class:
+<p>DOM elements also have additional properties, in particular those that depend on the class:</p>

 value – the value for <input>, <select> and <textarea> (HTMLInputElement, HTMLSelectElement…). href – the “href” for <a href="..."> (HTMLAnchorElement).